-STUDENT KIT - Cosmetology
+TECHNICAL KIT- ESTHETICS

-Students are responsible to purchase a Paul Mitchell kit at an additional cost from the tuition.
+Students are responsible to purchase a Paul Mitchell Technical Kit at an additional cost from the tuition.
 Please note that students are responsible for the purchase of stationery supplies.
-Textbook and Ipad may be purchased separately, which may discount kit costs.

-The following items are contained in the Paul Mitchell cosmetology kit:
+The following items are contained in the Paul Mitchell Esthetics Technical Kit and can be purchased from Paul Mitchell The School Costa Mesa.